 There were no substantial changes made for this season, unfortunately.
 The same "golden" routine variants with short routine construction and little connection variety will continue to be popular.

 The biggest single change occured on this event.
 The popular front-aerial to back handspring (stepout, two foot and swing down) series has been downgraded.
 Last season, this combination yielded the gymnast a "D" (0.1 point bonus) plus a connection value of two tenths.
 Now, this combination will only receive credit for the "D", a loss of 0.2 in bonus points.
 What's more, this combination no longer satisfies part of the "up to the level" compositional requirement for the NCAA, which means the athlete will need to add another D+ Acro skill, D+ mount/dismount or E dance skill in the routine.
-The gymnast can, however, still earn a triple series bonus by adding a third skill to the series (like a backhandspring or back layout).
+The gymnast can, however, still earn a triple series bonus (and combination bonus) by adding a third skill to the series (like a backhandspring or back layout).
 Also, front aerials to other acro skills still earn combination bonus, like a front aerial to back tuck.

 However, the NCAA did leave a small loophole, unfortunately.
 It appears that the kickover front (front tuck from one foot takeoff) to back handspring combos will still earn the extra 0.2 in bonus.
 This skill is often considered easier than the true front aerial, but is a related skill and almost as popular as a high-bonus series.
 While some would argue that the two foot landing is harder to connect into the back handspring, it does not appear to be worth 0.2 more in bonus tenths.